XertroV/tm-editor-plus-plus/patch-notes.md

 - FIX: Jitter not applied to repeated items
 - FIX: Item refresh + Jitter could place ~10 light cubes (per refresh) at 0,24,0 which were not able to be deleted (Sorry if this affects you)
 - FIX: null pointer exception when viewing some mediatracker trigger things
+- FIX: FlyOffset in current item > placement.
+- Add auto-clear sources and filter to Find/Replace tab.

 0.8.999999